What are centipedes and millipedes?

 Why do I have a centipede and millipede problem?

 Both centipedes and millipedes live outside and are often found in areas that are next to the foundations of homes and other buildings.
-Both centipedes and millipedes often accidentally find their way into homes through cracks in the foundation or underneath of basement doors.
+Both centipedes and millipedes often accidentally find their way into homes through cracks in the foundation or underneath basement doors.
 Both centipedes and millipedes have high moisture needs and may intentionally move inside during periods of excessively hot or dry weather.

 Where will I find centipedes and millipedes?

 Both centipedes and millipedes live outside in dark, quiet, moist areas.
-Out in nature, common nesting spots include underneath of mulch, stones, landscaping ties, fallen trees, piles of leaves and grass, and under trash cans or compost bins.
+Out in nature, common nesting spots include underneath mulch, stones, landscaping ties, fallen trees, piles of leaves and grass, and under trash cans or compost bins.
 Millipedes are known for burrowing into the soil.
 Centipedes and millipedes that find their way indoors usually take up residence inside damp dark areas like basements, crawl spaces, and underneath sinks in kitchens and bathrooms.

 How do I get rid of centipedes and millipedes?